mikaslima/STABLE/README.md

   *  [![python](https://img.shields.io/badge/Python-3-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org) and the required modules on a cluster

-## The packages required to run BLOCS are:
+## The packages required to run STABLE are:

 ```
 - numpy